Our Collective

 (they/them)

 Is a white, TransNonBinary, Bay Area, nature-loving therapist.
 They are dedicated to facilitating personal, interpersonal and collective healing through relationships and advocacy.
-Kat draws on fifteen years of facilitation work focused on racial equity and LGBTQ experiences, and similar years of applied spiritual-mindfulness training.
+Rascal draws on fifteen years of facilitation work focused on racial equity and LGBTQ experiences, and similar years of applied spiritual-mindfulness training.
 Their master's thesis, titled "Cultivating Resilience: Antidotes to White Fragility in Racial Justice Education," inspires their ongoing development of curriculum integrating somatic tools, playfulness, and trauma-informed pedagogy to address White Supremacy in organizational contexts.
-A belief that all liberations are interdependent, and a commitment to embodied truth telling underlies Kat's dedication to anti-racism and organizational change work.
+A belief that all liberations are interdependent, and a commitment to embodied truth telling underlies Rascal's dedication to anti-racism and organizational change work.

 rosa revuelta